 Help your patients save on prescription costs

-*For eligible commercially insured patients only.
+*For commercially insured eligible patients only.
 Restrictions apply.
-Click "Get the Details" below for full terms and conditions.
+Subject to change; click "See the details" below for full terms and conditions.
 This is not health insurance.
 Only accepted at participating pharmacies.

 IMPORTANT SAFETY INFORMATION

 BOXED WARNING: POSTTREATMENT SEVERE ACUTE EXACERBATION OF HEPATITIS B

 - Discontinuation of anti-hepatitis B therapy, including VEMLIDY, may result in severe acute exacerbations of hepatitis B. Hepatic function should be monitored closely with both clinical and laboratory follow-up for at least several months in patients who discontinue anti-hepatitis B therapy, including VEMLIDY.
 If appropriate, resumption of anti-hepatitis B therapy may be warranted.

 - Risk of Development of HIV-1 Resistance in HBV/HIV-1 Coinfected Patients: Due to this risk, VEMLIDY alone should not be used for the treatment of HIV-1 infection.
 Safety and efficacy of VEMLIDY have not been established in HBV/HIV-1 coinfected patients.
 HIV antibody testing should be offered to all HBV-infected patients before initiating therapy with VEMLIDY, and, if positive, an appropriate antiretroviral combination regimen that is recommended for HBV/HIV-1 coinfected patients should be used.